t-o-k/Useful-POV-Ray-macros/README.md

 ## VectorReorient(v0, vFrom, vTo)

-Calculates the reorientation transformation from the vector vFrom to the vector vTo applied to the vector v0.
+Calculates the result of the reorientation transformation from the vector vFrom to the vector vTo applied to the vector v0.

 ## FunctionValue(Fn, v0)